mysteryon88/Cryptography/README.md

 Tutorial implementation of the NTRU algorithm (lattice based cryptography)

 Does not always decrypt, the problem is in the choice of the polynomial $r(x)$

+### Chaum-Pedersen

+A simple implementation of the non-interactive Chaum-Pedersen protocol.

+The protocol proves that two different discrete logarithms are equivalent without revealing the logarithms themselves:

+$log_g(p)=log_h(p)$